xemu-project/xemu-website/docs/docs/faq.md

 Possibly.
 [Check the compatibility list](https://xemu.app) first if you're curious, or try it out for yourself.
 You are invited to submit a compatibility report too.

 #### Q: Does xemu run my game's `default.xbe`?
 No, not directly. xemu emulates the hardware of the system, so you'll need to have a disc image of your game backup.
-You can use [extract-xiso](https://github.com/xboxdev/extract-xiso) or qwix to create an image.
+See [this page](disc-images.md) for instructions on how to create a compatible disc image.

 #### Q: Does xemu support "redump" style ISOs?
 No, not yet.
 You can however convert a redump style ISO to a compatible ISO.
 More info [here](<https://xemu.app/docs/disc-images/#about-redump-isos>).